nkn-ctrl/TryHackMe/Cyber_Defense/Network_Services.md

 A typical FTP session operates using two channels:
 - a command (sometimes called the control) channel
 - a data channel.

+The FTP server may support either Active or Passive connections, or both.
+- In an Active FTP connection, the client opens a port and listens.
+The server is required to actively connect to it.
+- In a Passive FTP connection, the server opens a port and listens (passively) and the client connects to it.

+### Exploiting FTP